-Momiji Inubashiri from Touhou: Mountain of Faith is depicted with animal features in official doujins.
+Momiji Inubashiri from Mountain of Faith, a white wolf tengu, is depicted with animal features in official doujins even though her official sprite is too small to tell whether or not she has them.
 Also, while not a dog girl per se, Sakuya Izayoi is sometimes shown with dog ears and a tail, keeping in line with her nickname "The Scarlet Devil's Dog".

 Keine Kamishirasawa is a were-hakutaku; most of the time she appears as an ordinary human, but when the moon is full her hair turns green and she sports a pair of horns and a tail.

 Reisen Udongein Inaba is a lunar rabbit, and Tewi Inaba a youkai rabbit.

 The Tiny, Tiny, Clever Commander of Undefined Fantastic Object, Nazrin, is a mouse youkai.
 Her superior, Shou Toramaru the tiger youkai, averts this since she has no tiger traits aside from her tiger-patterned clothes and hair, but that hasn't stopped fanartists from often giving her Little Bit Beastly features anyway.

 And then there's Wriggle Nightbug from Touhou: Imperishable Night, who is a (very tomboyish) firefly-girl.
 She doesn't glow in the dark, though...

 Kyouko Kasodani is a Yamabiko, a youkai that is the cause and reason of echoes.
 What kind of animal it's supposed to be is another matter, though most assume it's supposed to be a dog.

 The entire Wydian/Windian tribe from the Breath of Fire series, which sport wings in the first, second, and fourth games.